-The proposed BRIDGE Act, S. 1716, would establish a government-owned Infrastructure Financing Authority (IFA) to facilitate investments in transportation, water, and energy infrastructure projects at least \$50 million in size, or \$10 million in size in rural areas.
+The proposed BRIDGE Act, S. 1589, would establish a government-owned Infrastructure Financing Authority (IFA) to facilitate investments in transportation, water, and energy infrastructure projects that are economically viable, in the public interest, and of regional or national significance.
+Funded projects must be at least \$50 million in size, or \$10 million in size in rural areas.
 The authority would provide loans and loan guarantees and would receive initial seed funding of up to \$10 billion, which supporters say could incentivize private sector investment and make possible up to \$300 billion in total project investment.
-IFA funding would be limited to 49% of a project's costs.
+40 IFA funding would be limited to 49% of a project's costs.